bstefanescu/qutejs/web/doc/docs/components.md

 The constructor can be used then to define further aspects of the component like event listeners, watchers, a communication channel and, of course, to instantiate the component.

-The constructor takes one optional argument a **Qute Context** object.
-If no one is provided a new context is created.
-Sharing a context between isolated component trees enable these components to communicate through the [Message Bus](#/model/bus).
+The constructor takes two optional arguments:

+1. A **Qute Application** object - see [Application Instance](#/app/instance)).
+If no one is provided an implicit application instance is created.
+Sharing an application instance between isolated component trees enable these components to communicate through the [Message Bus](#/app/bus).
+2. An object of attributes, the same as the attributes you may use when instantiating the component through a template.

 ```javascript
 var MyComponent = Qute('my-component', {